Motivic construction of cohomological invariants: Category DM

 \begin{dfn} Let $X$ be a smooth projective variety over $k$.
 As $\check C(X)$ we denote the {\it standard simplicial scheme} associated with $X$:

 \end{dfn}

-In the present paper we work in the category $\DM:=\DM^{eff}_{-}(k)$ of effective motives of V.~Voevodsky over $k$ with $\zz/p$-coefficients, where $p$ is a prime number.
-It is well-known that there are functors from the category of smooth schemes over $k$ and from the category of smooth simplicial schemes over $k$ to $\DM$.
+In the present article we work in the category $\DM:=\DM^{eff}_{-}(k)$ of effective motives of V.~Voevodsky over $k$ with $p$-adic coefficients $\zz_p$, where $p$ is a fixed prime number (see \cite{MVW06}, \cite{Vo95}, \cite{Vo03}).
+In the same way we could work with $\zz_{(p)}$-coefficients, but this would make the proofs of some statements (e.g. of Lemma~\ref{lift}) technically more involved.

+It is known that there are functors from the category of smooth schemes over $k$ and from the category of smooth simplicial schemes over $k$ to $\DM$.
 Therefore we can speak about the motives of smooth schemes and smooth simplicial schemes.

-The category of classical Grothendieck-Chow motives (with $\zz/p$-coefficients) is a full subcategory of $\DM$ closed under direct summands.
+The category of classical Grothendieck's Chow motives is a full subcategory of $\DM$ closed under direct summands.
 Its objects are called {\it pure motives}.
 For an integer $b$ we set $\{b\}:=(b)[2b]$.
 For example, if $M\in\DM$, then $M\{b\}[1]$ means $M(b)[2b+1]$ and $M\{b\}$ is a {\it Tate twist} of $M$.
+We have an exact triangle:

-For $M\in\DM$ its {\it motivic cohomology}:
+where $\zz_{p}$ is the motive of the base point.
+For $M\in\DM$ its {\it motivic cohomology} with $\zz/p$-coefficients is given by

-We recall now some well-known properties of the category $\DM$ which are due to Voevodsky.
+We list now some properties of the category $\DM$.

-\begin{lem}[{\cite[Proposition~4.2.9]{Vo95} and \cite[Proposition~2.7]{Vo95b}}] Let $X$ be a smooth projective variety over $k$.
-Then is the higher Chow group of $X$ and is the Chow group of $X$.
+\begin{lem}[{\cite[Cor.~19.2 and Thm.~5.1]{MVW06}}] Let $X$ be a smooth projective variety over $k$.
+Then is the Chow group of $X$.
 If $X=\Spec k$, then additionally is the Milnor $K$-theory of $k$ mod $p$. \end{lem}

+We remark that these statements are given in \cite{MVW06} integrally.
+The mod-$p$ version follows from the integral version, from exact triangle~\eqref{zp} and from the facts that for all $i\ge 0$ (see \cite[Thm.~3.6 and Thm.~19.3]{MVW06}).